PandaRider/Taobao-PCB-guide/README.md

 + **Understanding technical debt**: Because in the real world, there needs to be a balance between [innovation and business](https://hackaday.com/2017/02/27/the-tiko-printer-what-happens-when-you-innovate-too-much/).
 <!-- The software version of technical debt is temporary code patches -->

 Admittedly, learning about scalibility isn't easy and takes time.
-But the problems you'll be exposed makes it enriching and worthy to be taught in engineering schools.
+But the problems you'll be exposed makes it enriching and different from what is taught from engineering schools :muscle:.